davidseve/cloud-native-deployment-strategies/gitops/argo-rollouts/README.md

 ### Step 2 - Promote new version

 We are going to open the new version to final users. **Argo Rollouts** will just change the service to use the new release (ReplicaSet).
 We also `minimize downtime` because it just changes the service label.
-And after `scaleDownDelaySeconds` **Argo Rollouts** will delete the first release (v1.0.1)[^note].
+And after `scaleDownDelaySeconds` **Argo Rollouts** will delete the first release (v1.0.1).

 ```
 kubectl argo rollouts promote products
 ```

-[^note]:
-    Argo Rollouts offers a Kubectl plugin to enrich the experience with Rollouts https://argoproj.github.io/argo-rollouts/installation/#kubectl-plugin-installation

 **We have in the online environment the new version v1.1.1!!!**
 ```json